pith/docs/docs/seed/manual/transactions.md

 # Demarcation via annotation

-Transaction metadata can be explicitly specified through {{< java "org.seedstack.seed.transaction.api.Transactional" "@" >}} annotation and associated annotations (for each type of transactional resource).
+Transaction metadata can be explicitly specified through {{< java "org.seedstack.seed.transaction.Transactional" "@" >}} annotation and associated annotations (for each type of transactional resource).
 These annotations can be placed on methods, classes, interfaces and other annotations.
-The search for the {{< java "org.seedstack.seed.transaction.api.Transactional" "@" >}} annotation starts for all methods of any Seed managed class, using the following order:
+The search for the {{< java "org.seedstack.seed.transaction.Transactional" "@" >}} annotation starts for all methods of any Seed managed class, using the following order:

 * The method and any annotation on this method,
 * The declaring class and any annotation on this class,